-Under the Administration, Custodian and Secretarial Agreement effective from 21 December 2017, the Company has agreed to pay or procure to be paid to the administrator, for its services as administrator, secretary, custodian and registrar, a fee of 0.135% (2021: 0.135%) per annum of the Company's funds (as reduced by any redemptions of Ordinary Shares prior to the Redemption Date, which attract a redemption fee of 0.5% of the value of the redemption).
-In addition the administrator is entitled to receive interest earned by the Company on the unpaid element of the fees.
+Under the Administration, Custodian and Secretarial Agreement, with effect from 28 November 2018, the Company has agreed to pay or procure to be paid to the Administrator, for its services as administrator, secretary, custodian and registrar, a fee of 0.135% (2021: 0.135%) per annum of the Company's funds (as reduced by any redemptions of shares prior to the Redemption Date, for which the Administrator may receive a settlement and registration fee of up to 0.5% of the value of the redemption).
+In addition the Administrator is entitled to receive interest earned by the Company on the unpaid element of the fees.
 See notes 9, 11, 12 and 17 for details of administration fees and interest paid in the year and balances outstanding at the year end.